KoalaHealth/baby-black-box-blog/_posts/parents/2024-05-17-buying-fruit-for-birds.md

+Potatoes are little pirate chests - easily forgettable/lost and fun to hunt.

-Let's talk potatoes.
-Three years ago I found myself with some forgotten potatoes in the pantry, eyes were just starting to form so i thought why not plant them and see what happens.
-As spring came around my daughter loved the potato hunt!
-This has started our yearly potato planting in the summer and harvesting as the plants die.
-Each year we find new tricks and have a whole new experience.
+Three years ago I found myself with some forgotten potatoes in the pantry.
+The *eyes* were just starting to form so I thought, "why not plant them and see what happens."

+As spring came around, my daughter loved the potato hunt!
+Now, every year we plant potatoes in the summer and harvest them as the plants wither.
+Each year, the kids forget we planted them and have a blast digging them up.

-Potatoes have taught me sometimes its not about the harvest, but its about the joy it brings while dirt goes flying and the harvest is found.
+It's not about the harvest but the joy it brings while dirt goes flying and the harvest is found.